The Muppets Take Manhattan

-The Muppets Take Manhattan is a 1984 American musical comedy film directed by Frank Oz and the third theatrical film featuring the Muppets.
+The Muppets Take Manhattan is a 1984 American musical comedy film directed by Frank Oz, the third theatrical film featuring the Muppets.
 The film stars Muppet performers Jim Henson, Oz, Dave Goelz, Steve Whitmire, Richard Hunt, Jerry Nelson, as well as special appearances by Art Carney, James Coco, Dabney Coleman, Gregory Hines, Linda Lavin, Liza Minnelli, Joan Rivers, and Brooke Shields.
 Filmed in New York City during the prior summer, it was released theatrically in the United States on July 13, 1984, by Tri-Star Pictures.
 A fantasy sequence in the film introduced the Muppet Babies characters.

 The Muppets Take Manhattan was the first film to be directed solely by Oz, who previously co-directed The Dark Crystal with Henson.
 The film received mostly positive reviews from critics with praise for its puppetry, humor, songs and characters but criticism for some of its writing.
 The film was a box office success, grossing $25.5 million on a budget of $8 million.

 Plot

-The Muppets perform their theatrical production of Manhattan Melodies for their graduating class at (fictional) Danhurst College, and encouraged by the audience's enthusiastic response, decide to take the show to Broadway, certain they will become instant stars.
+The Muppets perform their theatrical production of Manhattan Melodies for their graduating class at Danhurst College, and encouraged by the audience's enthusiastic response, decide to take the show to Broadway, certain they will become instant stars.
 Arriving in Manhattan, the group meet producer Martin Price, but are interrupted by the police, who have arrived to arrest him as a wanted con artist, whose real name is Murray Plotsky.
-The Muppets try other producers to no avail, depleting both their morale and their finances.
+The Muppets try other producers for several months to no avail, depleting both their morale and their finances.
 Thinking they are becoming a burden to Kermit when he snaps at them, the rest of the Muppets agree to go their separate ways to find work, though Miss Piggy secretly remains in Manhattan to keep an eye on Kermit.
 Though disappointed by the development, Kermit vows to make the show a hit and enlists the assistance of diner owner Pete, his aspiring fashion designer daughter Jenny, and the diner's staff of rats led by Rizzo.

-Kermit's attempts to promote the show fail, while he learns from letters received from his friends that Scooter manages a Cleveland, Ohio movie theater; Fozzie has joined some other bears hibernating in Maine but cannot sleep; Dr. Teeth and the Electric Mayhem have a gig in Pittsburgh, Pennsylvania, performing in a retirement home; Gonzo and Camilla are trying to make a successful water skiing act in Michigan; and Rowlf is working at a dog kennel in Delaware.
+Kermit's attempts to promote the show fail, while he learns from letters received from his friends that Scooter works at a Cleveland, Ohio movie theater; Fozzie has joined some other bears hibernating in Maine but cannot sleep; Dr. Teeth and the Electric Mayhem have a gig in Pittsburgh, Pennsylvania, performing in a retirement home; Gonzo and Camilla are trying to make a successful water skiing act in Michigan; and Rowlf is working at a dog kennel in Delaware.
 In Central Park, Jenny comforts Kermit about his setbacks, while an envious Piggy watches.
 While she is distracted, Piggy's purse is stolen but she gives chase and, in the ensuing chaos, reunites with Kermit, and takes a job at Pete's.
 During a carriage ride, Piggy has a fantasy in which she, Kermit and a few other Muppets are babies, but wakes up when Kermit says the carriage had stopped.